ellyAnalytics/FUTURE_DS_01/README.md

 # FUTURE_DS_01
-This is where I have put all my Future internship done tasks.
+This is where I have put all my internship done tasks.